dilipkumar26/C-Miniproject/1_ Requirements/readme.md

 ATM Banking system project is based on a concept of managing an account personally.
 From this system, the user can check total balance, Deposit Amount and Withdraw Amounts easily as it is not time-consuming.

 These consists of 7 modules
-1.withdraw amount
+1. Withdraw amount
-2.deposit amount
+2. Deposit amount
-3.transfer amount
+3. Transfer amount
-4.check balance
+4. Check balance
-5.show accout transaction log
+5. Show accout transaction log
-6.change pin
+6. Change pin
-7.save and exit
+7. Save and Exit

 ## Benefits:
 1. It saves a lot of time for the users.